eugeniosegala/puppeteer-amazon-scraping/README.md

 # puppeteer-amazon-scraping

-A little example of how to scrape the last 5 product on Amazon.
+A little example of how to scrape the last 5 iPhone on Amazon with Puppeteer.